RamonaRuoppo/Rura_Artefact1/README.md

 <img src= "https://user-images.githubusercontent.com/92525390/161786409-6f5ea5ae-2cf2-4d75-bd5b-098d95d804a3.gif" width="200">

-The second part of this project aims to integrate UIKit into SwiftUI
+The second part of this project aims to integrate a non-modal sheet built with UIKit into a SwiftUI view.
+To do that, Apple provides you the `UIViewRepresentable` protocol.